weichen9083/random_c/README.md

 # RandomC

-Welcome to random_c winter preview for 2021 ls
+Welcome to random_c winter preview for 2021
+You will be given a list of all the anime that is release during the winter seasona and you can select anyone for more detail

 ## Installation